LeonSering/leonsering/content/_index.md

       subtitle:
       text: |-
-        Feel free to reach out for collaborative opportunities, academic discussions, or anything related to operations research, algorithm design, or Rust.
+        Feel free to reach out for collaborative opportunities, academic discussions, or anything related to operations research, combinatorial optimization, parallel algorithm design, or Rust.
 I look forward to engaging with fellow enthusiasts and professionals in the field!
       # Contact (add or remove contact options as necessary)
       email: leon@sering.eu